 Codacy is a hosted automated code review service.

-Codacy automatically applies some patterns to your project and grades it so you can take a first glance of its health.
+Codacy automatically applies static analysis code patterns to your project and grades it so you can take a first glance of its health.
+Codacy reports back to you the impact in code quality for every commit or pull request: new issues introduced, code coverage, code duplication or code complexity.
 We’ll also provide you with all the detailed information required to improve it, effectively helping you tackle your technical debt.

 Provisioning the add-on

 Codacy can be installed for a Heroku application via the CLI:

 A list of all plans available can be found here.

 $ heroku addons:create codacy -----> Adding codacy to sharp-mountain-4005... done, v18 (single)

 Once Codacy has been installed you can go to the Codacy Dashboard by running the following command:

 You will be taken to the setup wizard if you haven’t already configured a project.

 When you start setting up a project you have to select your source code repository first.
 At the moment we support GitHub, Bitbucket and Git.